Analysis of the effect of physical activity and adherence to the mediterranean diet in chronic diseases

-• Daniel Rovira Martínez Grado de Medicina Universidad Castilla la Mancha, España
+• Daniela Rovira Martínez Grado de Medicina Universidad Castilla la Mancha, España

 • Mª Loreto Tárraga Marcos Enfermería Hospital Clinico de Zaragoza, España